Is Pain and Suffering Separate from Medical Bills?

 Depending on the circumstances of your injury, Florida law may limit your ability to recover damages for pain and suffering and other non-economic losses.
 An experienced lawyer can advise you what damages you may be able to recover and build a strong claim for maximum compensation on your behalf.

 For over 25 years, Kogan & DiSalvo has been representing clients throughout Florida in a wide range of injury claims.
-Contact our personal injury lawyers today for a free case review.
+Contact our personal injury lawyers today for a free case review, or call (561) 375-9500 today.

 What Compensation Can I Recover for Medical Bills?